solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ```python
     https://<yourdatalake storage account name>.dfs.core.windows.net/wwi/factsale-parquet/2012/Q1/*/*
     ```
-   > Note: Replace the 'yourdatalakestorageaccountname' with the **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.
+   > Note: Replace 'yourdatalakestorageaccountname' with the **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.

 12. Select `Run` to re-run the script.